namitn04/bamm_slice/README.md

 ## Common problems (and quick fixes)

 **Q: “command not found: python3”**
 A: Python 3 isn’t installed or not in PATH.
-Install Python 3 (ask a teammate), then try again.
+Install Python 3, then try again.

 **Q: “No module named …” or “module not found”**
 A: Re-run the install step: